vostok/hercules/hercules-sentry-sink/README.md

 `sink.consumer.metric.reporters` - a list of classes to use as metrics reporters

-`sink.sender.sentry.url` - URL of Sentry
+`sink.sender.sentry.url` - URL for requests to Sentry web-API

 `sink.sender.sentry.token` - token of Sentry user.
 It is used for authentication on Sentry

 `sink.sender.sentry.level` - log level.
 Logs with this level and higher levels could be sent to Sentry.
 Default value: `WARNING`

 `sink.sender.sentry.retryLimit` - the number of attempts to send event with retryable errors, default value: `3`

+`sink.sender.sentry.rewritingUrl` - URL for sending events to Sentry.
+This URL rewrites protocol, host and port in DSN received from Sentry

 ### Rate Limiting settings